Gut A Funny Feeling?

 WC is a good predictor of fasting glucose levels.
 A study looked at the WC of 182 non-diabetic, non-obese, middle-aged women as a measurement of risk for diabetes and cardiovascular disease.
 The study measured WC rather than BMI because BMI does not consider differences in gender, muscle mass or fat distribution.
 The study found a steady increase in fasting blood glucose levels as WC increased.
 WC correlated with glucose, and it remained significant even after the results were adjusted for exercise.

-study using 27,549 non-diabetic Koreans measured WC to evaluate its association with impaired fasting glucose (IFG) in men and women.
+A study using 27,549 non-diabetic Koreans measured WC to evaluate its association with impaired fasting glucose (IFG) in men and women.
 IFG was classified as fasting blood glucose of 100-125 mg/dL without diabetes.
 Normal fasting glucose levels should be less than 100 mg/dL.
 In the highest WC groups, the study found that IFG was higher in men than in women.
 Other studies have also supported that WC is an important predictor of IFG.5,6

 Another study used a weight loss intervention in obese postmenopausal women to determine the effects on body composition and the metabolic profile, specifically insulin and glucose levels.
 The lean body mass index group demonstrated the greatest improvements in fasting insulin levels and glucose disposal rate (the rate of glucose uptake from the blood by tissue like skeletal muscle).
 Even obese individuals can improve their fasting insulin and glucose disposal rate following weight loss, especially if there is an increase in lean body mass.